-Historic rehabilitation has concentrated on external bunding and disturbed areas not associated with ongoing extraction (refer to Appendix B: Photos 1 - 6).
-All of these areas have been previously rehabilitated and are now in monitoring and maintenance phase of the rehabilitation program detailed in the MOP.
-In between the quarterly Site attendances by the nursery contractors, the rehabilitation areas are periodically watered with the on-site watercart.
-The health and growth of plants within the rehabilitation areas remained strong throughout the 2019 Reporting Period (see Appendix B - Photos 1 to 6).
-Fortunately the drought conditions experienced during the reporting period has not impacted the previously rehabilitated areas.
+Historic rehabilitation has concentrated on external bunding and disturbed areas not associated with ongoing extraction (refer to Appendix B: Photos 1 a-c).
+All of these areas have been previously rehabilitated and are now in monitoring and maintenance phase of the rehabilitation program detailed in the RMP.
+The health and growth of plants within the rehabilitation areas remained strong throughout the 2022 Reporting Period, with the continued strong rainfalls throughout the year. (see Appendix B - Photos 1 a-c).

-Table 4 presents the status of shale extraction and rehabilitation activities since MLs were granted up until the end of the 2019 Reporting Period.
+Table 4 presents the status of shale extraction and rehabilitation activities since MLs were granted up until the end of the 2022 Reporting Period.
 Rehabilitation works have been concentrated in disturbed areas within ML 1723 as the MPLs were granted for purposes other than extraction.

-At the end of the 2019 Reporting Period, approximately 2 hectares of disturbed areas have been previously rehabilitated which is consistent with the MOP yearly estimates of 1.3 hectares respectively.
+At the end of the 2022 Reporting Period, approximately 2 hectares of disturbed areas had been previously rehabilitated which is consistent with the RMP yearly estimates of 1.3 hectares respectively.

 No shale extraction has been conducted in the MPL areas and rehabilitation has not been required.
 However, weed management is conducted as part of the overall Site activities.
+With the wetter than average year, weeds will need further attention over the coming year.